naitikiBio/SOPs/README.md

 # SOPs
-SOPs of mostly everything, from Data Ingestion, to setting up ODBC drivers
+SOPs for mostly everything, from Data Ingestion, to setting up ODBC drivers

+Although there are Word files available, but with a lot of code, this is a more visually appealing way of following the SOP

+Any changes or updates to the website?
+Submit a pull request